Skip to main content

 Students may only earn credit for the course they are challenging.

-Note: It should be noted that only credit is granted for challenge testing.
-For example, attributes such as W-intensive or C-intensive will not accompany credits for course work that normally would be associated with courses qualifying for writing-intensive or communication-intensive designations (i.e. SPAN 303 or SPAN 303).
+Attributes such as W-intensive or C-intensive will not accompany credits for course work that normally would be associated with courses qualifying for writing-intensive or communication-intensive designations (i.e., SPAN 301, SPAN 303, SPAN 320, and SPAN 403).